 Personally, I don’t set New Year’s resolutions.
 I prefer to set goals for myself throughout the year that are combination of short and long-term.
-I set goals that work for where I want to be in life and actively strive towards them, be it my physical fitness levels, where I want to take my career in the Canadian Forces, what I want to do with my civilian career as a self-professed community youth engagement advocate and business administrator, to the future I envision for Bay of Quinte Young Entrepreneurs.
+I set goals that work for where I want to be in life and actively strive towards them, be it my physical fitness levels, where I want to take my career in the Canadian Forces, what I want to do with my civilian career as a self-professed community youth engagement advocate and business administrator, to the future I envision for Youth Beyond Enterprises.
 It helps me to keep always working towards something instead of resting on my laurels, as I am a true believer in lifelong learning and development.

 Some people need to set New Years Resolutions to keep them motivated because they are part of a tribe of others on the same or similar journey.
 I get and respect that completely.
 Some of us also must make these due to the way our fiscal calendars fall for tax and accounting purposes.